My email inbox acts as my to-do list. Some of my emails are threads around a pending project, some are about a relationship.

 Interested in multiple inboxes?
 Below are the seven steps I took to organize and implement mine.

-As a result, I'm saving hours of time in my daily email routine — and you can too.
+As a result, I'm saving hours of time in my daily email routine for lead generation and appointment setting — and you can too.

 1. Navigate to your Gmail settings.